RicoJia/Fun_Projects/RJJE_Arm/Project_Notes.md

         - Working near the range limits
         - Motors are cheap so that parts don't work properly. **In my case, some motors did work better than others.
 I think that's because the good ones have better correspondence to the internal PID control loop**

+    - Analog Servos' feedback can have around 1 degree of error.
+Which can introduce jittering in replay

 2. 3D CAD Modelling
     1. STL file example - https://create.arduino.cc/projecthub/danny-van-den-heuvel/6dof-robotic-arm-50eab6
     2. Modelling
         - First, obtain the STL files of major parts created by Rico Jia.
 Note that these STL files were created using Onshape, and some not-important details are omitted.
         - When assembling STL models into a full 3D model of the robot, special attention should be paid to:
             1. In general, ROS follows multiple ways to express rrotation with angles.
 [See here](https://www.ros.org/reps/rep-0103.html).
 In URDF, it's **Z-Y-X** Euler angle

 ## Roadmap
 1. Objectives